KBNLresearch/omSipCreator/README.md

 - Does each *imagePath* entry point to an existing directory?
 - Is each *volumeNumber* entry an integer value?
 - Is each *carrierType* entry a permitted value (check against controlled vocabulary)?
-- Are all values of *IPIdentifierParent* within one intellectual entity identical?
+- Are all values of *IPIdentifierParent* within one Information Package identical?
 - Are all values of *imagePath* within the carrier metadata file unique (no duplicate values)?
-- Are all instances of *volumeNumber* within an intellectual entity unique?
+- Are all instances of *volumeNumber* within an Information Package unique?
-- Are all instances of *carrierType*  within an intellectual entity identical?
+- Are all instances of *carrierType*  within an Information Package identical?
 - Are all directories within the batch referenced in the carrier metadata file (by way of *imagePath*)?
 - Does each carrier directory (i.e. *imagePath*) contain exactly 1 MD5 checksum file (identified by *.md5* file extension)?
 - For each entry in the checksum file, is the MD5 checksum identical to the re-calculated checksum for that file?